alesssia/short_intro_stats/short_intro_stats.md

 ## Summary

-- Multiple phenomena are normally distributed
+- We use statistics to estimate parameters (point estimates)
-- We can take advantage of the CLT to calculate point and interval (CI) estimates
+- We can take advantage of the CLT to calculate interval estimates (CI)
 - 95% confidence intervals tell us the the true value has 95% probability of being inside the given range

 ---